 - Optimize the images on your WordPress site

 bbPress: bbPress is an open-source WordPress plugin that can be used to create a forum. bbPress makes it possible to install and activate a forum on a WordPress site.

-Child Theme: A child theme in WordPress is a subsection of the parent theme that inherits all the qualities, features, and functionalities of the parent theme, and they allow you to make changes or modify a theme without affecting the parent theme such that when the site is updated you do not lose your changes.
+Child Theme: A child theme in WordPress is a subsection of the parent theme that inherits all the qualities, features, and functionalities of the parent theme, and they allow you to make changes or modify a theme without affecting the parent theme such when the site is updated you do not lose your changes.

 Autoresponder: It is an email extension that automatically sends a notification email when someone sends you an email or subscribes to your site.
 It provides an automated customized message anytime someone sends you a message or signs up for a newsletter on your site.